-Louis Dean Speir, secretary of the Gardens Corporation, is ready to make a thorough report to the first annual meeting of the organization, to be held next Monday evening in the Church-in-the-Gardens.
+Louis Dean Speir, secretary of the Gardens Corporation, ready to make a thorough report to the first annual meet-Church-in-the-Gardens.

 The mass meeting of citizens, held on Dec.
 7, approved the recommendations of the organization committee.
-These rec-These recemmendations called for:
+These recmmendations called for: